Figuring out what to eat can be a challenge of epic proportions for the Highly Sensitive Person (HSP), because everything we eat affects us so much.

 They are grounding, balancing, and loaded with essential vitamins, minerals and phytonutrients.

 With vegetables as the star of the show, pick from a supporting cast that can include nuts, seeds, whole grains, fruits, and high-quality animal foods, if you desire.

 Stay away from stimulants, and not just the obvious ones like cola, coffee and cocaine.
-Give cacao a wide berth (it’s not for nothing that it’s often referred to as “crackao”) and if your adrenals are exhausted you may find you need to skip the green tea, too, and opt for caffeine-free alternatives.
+Give cacao (or “raw” chocolate) a wide berth (it’s not for nothing that it’s often referred to as “crackao”).
+You may find you need to skip the green tea, too, and opt for caffeine-free alternatives.